-The SpotOn Fence works using a collar that currently comes in two sizes, medium and large.
-The medium collar fits necks from 13 to 17 inches and the large fits necks from 17 to 24 inches.
+The SpotOn Fence works using a collar that currently comes in three sizes, Small, Medium and Large.
+The Small collar fits necks from 10-14 inches, the Medium fits necks from 12-18 inches, and the Large fits necks from 17-26 inches.
 Because the collar has technology running through the strap, there are limitations to the size adjustments that can be made – you can’t just punch an extra hole in the strap if it’s too big or too small, that would damage the tech.

 If your pup is still growing, you may want to wait until they are full grown to purchase a properly fitting collar; a collar that is too large may slide around your pup’s neck, causing the antenna to point at the ground; this could result in a loss of connectivity to the satellites overhead.

 Additionally, if you’re using static correction, a too-loose collar may not allow the contact points to connect with your pup’s neck, rendering the static correction sporadic or useless.
 A collar that is too tight may cause pain or irritation to your dog’s neck.